geevi/tfs/README.md

 ## FAQ
 - How is this different from Keras, Sonet, tflearn, slim etc?

-I havent used all of them to give a clear answer.
-But this is a very small and easy to understand library compared to them.
-It still reduces the code one needs to write for building models in tensorflow by a large extend.
-Adding a custom layer is simply defining a function (instead of a class).
-The customizable default parameters (which is a nice feature from slim) is there.
-The model definition in json form is much more readable compared to other formats (IMHO).
+    - This is a very small and easy to understand library compared to them (a very thin wrapper).
+    - It still reduces the code one needs to write for building models in tensorflow by a large extend.
+    - Adding a custom layer is simply defining a function (instead of a class).
+    - The customizable default parameters (which is a nice feature from slim) is there.
+    - The model definition in json form is much more readable compared to other formats (IMHO).
+    - Easy to mix and match with regular tensorflow code.

 ## Contributions are welcome